Running a VM group with autoscaling using Terraform

 -

-Go to the directory with the repository.
-Make sure it contains the following files:
+Navigate to the repository directory.
+Make sure it now contains the following files:

 vm-autoscale.tf